There are not enough words to describe the wonderfulness of Michelle Allegretto nor to describe the depth of the pain of her passing.

 There is comfort in the thought that she was welcomed on the other side by her grandparents, Aniello and Rose Allegretto and Judge Forrest J. and Anne Cavalier.

 June 5, 2019 will be forever remembered as the sad, sad day that cancer stole her from all of us.
-For those who would like to share a hug and a memory, calling hours will be held on Tuesday, June 18, from 5 to 7 pm at Grace Family Church, 4478 Boardman-Canfield Road in Canfield, and a memorial service will be held at a later date when all of her family members will be able to be present to cherish and share the precious, priceless memories of our dear beloved “Shoobie”.
+For those who would like to share a hug and a memory, a memorial service will be held Saturday August 31, at 6:30 p.m., at Grace Family Church, 4478 Boardman-Canfield Road in Canfield, a time to cherish and share the precious, priceless memories of our dear beloved “Shoobie”.
+Light refreshments will be served.

 In lieu of flowers, please consider a donation to Gofundme.org to help offset her medical bills.
 The family wishes to express their heartfelt gratitude for the generous outpouring of love and support from those who followed her journey on Caringbridge.org and the GoFundme site.